Menu

 Conflicts related to multiple clients investing in the same portfolio company

 The staff observed private fund advisers that did not provide adequate disclosure about conflicts, causing clients to invest at different levels of a capital structure.
-For instance, one client owning debt and another client owning equity in a single portfolio company, which keeps investors from important information related to conflicts associated with their investments.
+For instance, one client owns debt, and another client owns equity in a single portfolio company, which keeps investors from important information related to conflicts associated with their investments.

 Conflicts related to financial relationships between investors or clients and the adviser

-The private fund advisers that did not provide disclose relationships between themselves and clients.
+The private fund advisers did not disclose relationships between themselves and their clients.
 Other situations included select investors with economic interests in adviser.
-Without proper disclosure other investors didn’t have important information around conflicts associated with their investments.
+Without proper disclosure, other investors didn’t have important information about conflicts associated with their investments.

 Conflicts related to preferential liquidity rights